11 Travel Accessories You Should Never Leave Home Without

 6. Reusable toiletry bottles

-The older I get, the more I want specific products when I travel, which is why reusable toiletry bottles are a must in my travel kit (bonus: they’re also more eco-friendly and to save money in the long run).
+Want to pack light?
+Ditch the full sized toiletries and get small, travel-friendly reusable toiletry bottles.
+(Bonus: they’re more eco-friendly and save money in the long run).
 I’ve tested a lot of different ones on the market and my favorites are:

 I always pull out my hand lotion, hand sanitizer, and ibuprofen from my toiletry kit and have it on-hand in my carry-on on travel days.